This post may include affiliate links. There is never an additional cost to you. See full disclosure here.

 Do you know what really ticks the Geez off?
 Above all, having a bad day is just the beginning.
 What started out as a beautiful hiking day turned ugly at the end.
 But, maybe I’m digressing a little.
 So, let me fill in the backstory on how I ended up having to remove a tick head safely from my body.

-One of my favorite places to hike is Garfield Grove in Sequoia National Park.
+One of my favorite places to hike is Garfield Grove in Sequoia National Park, California.
 Giant Sequoia redwoods in this grove are virtually untouched by human visitation, as a five-mile hike with 3,500 feet of vertical elevation gain is required to reach the grove.
 For instance, the hike can be done as a day hike but it is much more rewarding to backpack into the area and stay a night or two to absorb the beauty of the area.